 Step 3) Wash the wool.

 Because the wool’s natural oils could interfere with the the dye’s ability to penetrate the yarn’s fibers, you need to give it a quick wash.
 I put my skeins into a big pot filled with water and heated it until it was just warm but not hot.
 Then I put in a little bit of natural liquid soap.
 You just don’t want to use water that’s too hot or soap that’s too harsh, so warm water and a mild soap like castile soap work well.
 Then just leave the yarn in the pot for thirty minutes to an hour, stirring it gently every once in a while.
+(And rather than regular stirring, you want to just gently poke at the yarn to move it a bit because if you agitate the yarn too much it can felt.)

 Step 4) Rinse the wool.